UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Functions.rst.txt

 The ones outside the function are "global" names.

+When you use a name in Python, it first checks if it's a local name.
+Then, if that name is not in the local scope, it will look in the global scope for it.

 **NOTE:** "global" in Python means global to the module (generally a single file), not global to an entire program.
 Which is really good, as you have little way of knowing what names are being used in packages you are using, but are not writing yourself!

 In general, you should use global names mostly for constants.